jonkpirateboy/shazall/README.md

 So now you can see what song is playing on the radio, in the TV show or movie you're watching, on your turntable, what the DJ is playing, what's playing in the record shop, or whatever.

-And with the bonus feature of scrobbling everything, you don't have to fear that people don't know what exquisite in music you have when you're not streaming, it can be scrobbled anyway! ;)
+And with the bonus feature of scrobbling everything, you no longer have to worry that people won’t know how exquisite your taste in music is when you're not streaming, it gets scrobbled anyway!

 Expect the whole installation to take about 30 minutes.